umati/Showcase/SERVER.md

 ### OPC UA Server connecting to the datahub

-1. Please ensure corresponding UMATI-relevant namespace is added to the server.
+1. Please ensure corresponding umati-relevant namespace is added to the server.

-2. `Machines` folder have to point to base Machinery namespace, <http://opcfoundation.org/UA/Machinery>
+2. `Machines` folder have to point to base Machinery namespace, <http://opcfoundation.org/UA/Machinery/>
 This is where the datahub-connectors would look for showcase-relevant instances.

 3. Only the following namespaces are accepted as well as understood by the Datahub.